Cantor sets in higher dimension I: Criterion for stable intersections: Convergent geometries

 where for any $j$, $A_{j}^{\underline{\theta}}$ is the affine estimate of $f_{(\theta_{-j},\theta_{-j+1})}$ at the point $c_{\underline{\theta}_{j-1}}$.
 Therefore, $A_{\underline{\theta}_{n}}\in \Aff(d,\R)$.
 Analogously, in the case that $K$ is a bunched holomorphic Cantor set in $\R^{2d}$ then $A_{\underline{\theta}_{n}}\in \Aff(d,\C)\subset \Aff(2d,\R)$.
 This is because derivatives of the map $g$ at the points $c_{\underline{\theta}_{j-1}}$ are matrices in $\GL(d,\C) \subset \GL(2d,\R)$.

-We have the following lemma which is a generalization of \cite{Sullivan1988}, \cite[Lemma 3.1]{AM-2023} from the one-dimensional setting in $\R$ and conformal setting in $\R^2$ to the bunched (or bunched holomorphic) setting in arbitrary dimensions.
-It is a direct corollary of Theorem \ref{thm: convergence of geometries}.
+Inspired by \cite{Sullivan1988}, the existence of limit geometries (or limit charts) is a key ingredient in establishing the covering criterion.
+In the following lemma, we show that limit geometries exist under the bunching assumption; this result is a direct corollary of Theorem~\ref{thm: convergence of geometries}.
 Indeed, given $\underline{\theta}\in \Sigma$, under appropriate changes of coordinates the sequence of maps $h_n:=f_{(\theta_{-n},\theta_{-n+1})}$ satisfies hypotheses (H0)-(H3).